catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 - The asset definition MUST have a property “@id”.
 This property MUST be used to identify the asset when searching the assets catalog of a supplier as well as initiating a transfer process.
 Because the asset reflects the contractual relationship between OSim partners, only one asset with the aforementioned property MUST be visible to the customer at any time to avoid ambiguity.
 The value for this property can be chosen freely but must be unique.
 - The asset definition SHOULD contain a property “description” as a sub property of "properties" with a "value" for a human readable description of the asset when providing the contract offer catalog for the consumer and make it easier and readable for a human what kind of data this asset contains.
-- The asset definition MUST have a property “dataAddress”."baseUrl" with a value containing the URL of the endpoint where the function **“requestlatestsimulationresult”** is implemented.
+- The asset definition MUST have a property “dataAddress”."baseUrl" with a value containing the URL of the endpoint where the function **"requestlatestsimulationresult"** is implemented.
 - Additionally, the dataAddress property MUST contain the parameter proxyPath with a value set to TRUE to enable the possibility to use the EDC as a reverse proxy by adding parameters to the URL.

 The API version described in this standard document MUST be published in the property `<https://w3id.org/catenax/ontology/common#version>` as version 2.0 in the asset.
 The requester of an asset MUST be able to handle multiple assets for this endpoint, being differentiated only by the version.
 The requester SHOULD choose the asset with the highest compatible version number implemented by themselves.
 If the requester cannot find a compatible version with their own, the requester MUST terminate the data transfer.